 However, not so long ago, as the weather got colder, I found that my skin was getting drier and flakier.
 No matter how much day cream I used or how often I exfoliated, I could not get it back to feeling silky smooth and hydrated.
 Age had caught up with me!
 An ordinary daytime moisturizer was no longer enough.
-I had to bite the bullet, overcome my prejudice of night creams, and go shopping!
+I had to bite the bullet, overcome my prejudice toward night creams, and go shopping!

 So, gentle readers, I bought some night face cream!
 That evening, I cleansed my face and opened the new tub of night cream.
 It felt a lot thicker than my ordinary daytime moisturizer, and as I applied it to my face, it did not get absorbed quite as quickly.
 This was a strange feeling, but I quickly fell into my customary deep, untroubled slumber.

 The next morning, I inspected my face.
 To my surprise and delight, it was still feeling smooth and there was no flaking.
 Just to make sure, I applied night cream on the following night and the night after, and the results were the same every morning—my skin felt and looked great.
 I had finally been converted and now understood that as you get older, it does your skin good if you use a specialized night cream as well as a daily moisturizer.

 Why Should You Use a Moisturizer?

 So why do we use skin moisturizers?
 Quite simply, we use them for moisturizing the skin on our faces; for adding back moisture that has been stripped out of the skin by elements such as sun and wind.
 Adding water on its own to our skin is not an effective way of rehydrating it, as it will not hold on to the surface long enough to be absorbed.

 The water needs to be added to some oil so that it will cling and allow the moisture to be absorbed.
 This mixture also prevents the skin from losing water as well.
 The majority of moisturizing face creams are either oil-in-water emulsions or water-in-oil emulsions.